QRamadan/MBFair/README.md

 - Any release of PYTHON3 is also required.
 Installation instructions can be found [here](https://www.scaler.com/topics/python/install-python-on-linux/).
 After installing python3, verity that the installation was successful by running the command ```python3 --version```.
 You should see the version of the currently installed PYTHON3 printed in the console.
 # <section id="installation">Installation</section>
 After satisfying the requirements mentioned in the [requirements section](#requirements), complete the following steps to install the tool:
+## Quick start
+To quickly get started with the tool, complete the following steps:
+- Clone this git repository.
+- locate the file <strong> target/mbfair-0-0.1.jar </strong> and use it as specified in the [usage section](#usage) or in the [artifact section](#using-artifacts).

+## Using tool as external library
+To include this tool in your project, complete the following steps:
-- Clone this git repository and locate the file /target/mbfair-0-0.1.jar
+- Clone this git repository and locate the following:
-- The file is callable using the commands in the [Usage](#usage) section below
+  - the jar file <strong>target/mbfair-0-0.1.jar</strong>.
+This file should be copied to a directory of your choice in your project.
+  - the folder <strong>hugort-0_8a</strong>.
+This folder should be copied in your java project root directory.
-- Copy the folders hugort-0_8a and pythonscripts in your project's root directory If you completed the previous steps successfully, you should be able to use the tool using the commands in the next section
+  - the folder <strong>pythonscripts</strong>.
+This folder should be copied in your java project root directory.

+If you completed the previous steps successfully, you should be able to use the tool using the commands in the [usage section](#usage) or in the [artifact section](#using-artifacts).

 # <section id="usage"> Usage </section>
 ## 1. Generating initializations
-This first step is to generate initializations.
+The first step is to generate initializations.
 You can do that using the following command
 ```
-java -jar mbfair-0.0.1.jar -g -f="absolute-path-to-file"
+java -jar path-to-mbfair-0.0.1.jar -g -f="absolute-path-to-file"
 ```
-In the above command, replace the term <strong><ins>absolute-path-to-file</ins></strong> with the absolute path to your system model with Papyrus
+In the above command, replace the term <strong><ins>absolute-path-to-file</ins></strong> with the absolute path to your system model with Papyrus.
+You should specify the right path to the <strong><ins>mbfair-0.0.1.jar</ins></strong> file.

 ## 2. Checking for fairness.

 Upon generating initializations, csv files will be automatically created by the tool.
 The tool uses these csv file.
 To specify protected characteristics and proxies of protected characteristics, modify the generated file <strong>initializations_table.csv</strong>.
 Consider the csv file as a table where the first row in the csv represented the protected characteristics and any subsequent row data represent the proxies of the corresponding protected characteristics.

 For example, consider that you have a use case with two protected characteristics - char1 and char2.
-Char1 has one two proxies Char1_prox_1 and Char1_prox_2.
+Char1 has two proxies Char1_prox_1 and Char1_prox_2.
 Char2 has one proxy Char2_prox_1.
 This information will be represented in the csv as follows
 ```
 Char1,Char2
 Char1_prox_1,Char2_prox_1